cirosantilli/linux-cheat/cscope.md

 C-only, but more powerful, e.g. can list references.

-## Basic usage
+## Quick start

     cd project/root
     cscope -R

-This generates a `cscope.out` file.
+This generates or updates a `cscope.out` file and leaves you in the ncurses interface.

-For the Linux kernel 4.0, it took 2 minutes on a 2013 machine, and generated a 350M file, and leaves you in the ncurses interface.
+For the Linux kernel 4.0, it took 2 minutes on a 2013 machine, and generated a 350M file.

 The `cscope.out` file is binary and not directly readable on text editors.

-Next time you want to open the ncurses interface, you can use either:
+On the ncurses interface, navigate with the down arrow to:

+    Find functions calling this function:

+Enter your desired function name, and enter.

+Now navigate with arrows to the occurrence you want.

+Space moves to the next page.

+When you hit enter on a line, it opens your command line editor (VIM?) on that line.

+When you quit the editor, you fall back on the search.

+To start a new search, hit `<Tab>`, and navigate with the arrows again.

+Hit Ctrl + D to exit.

+## -R

+Search source files recursively in the current directory:

     cscope -R

-which will update the database where needed and reuse existing `cscope.out`, or:
+## -d

+Skip the database update entirely, enter ncurses viewer directly:

     cscope -d

-which will skip the database update.

 ## -b

-Only build the database, don't enter the ncurses.
+Only build the database, don't enter the ncurses interface:

+    cscope -Rb

 ## Ignore struct declarations and see only definitions